RomainOr/Reasoning-with-ALCS/README.md

-# PEPACS
+# EPEACS

 ## Installation

-Python 3.x has to be installed to use PEPACS.
+Python 3.x has to be installed to use EPEACS.
 We suggest you to use *conda* or *miniconda*.

 Then, you have to create a conda environment according to the environment file included in the repository :